Images Depict Mature Plants

 Annabelle Hydrangea Shrubs for Sale Online

-Native to the United States, the Annabelle Hydrangea (Hydrangea arborescens) is a naturally occurring cultivar that yields magnificent white flower clusters that can grow to be 10 inches in diameter.
+Native to the United States, the Annabelle Hydrangea (Hydrangea arborescens) is a naturally occurring cultivar that yields magnificent white flower clusters that can grow to 10 inches in diameter.
 Reaching up to 5 feet tall and wide, these show-stoppers are an excellent centerpiece for a border garden.

 This native hydrangea is the perfect alternative if you live in a harsher climate that cannot support a macrophylla.
 It never fails to regrow every season, despite threatening conditions.
 This hydrangea loves to bask in the morning sun but requires afternoon shade in warmer climates.
-Whereas, in cooler locations, full sun is preferred.
+Whereas in cooler locations, full sun is preferred.
 Blooming in July and lasting through September, the pure white blossoms of the Annabelle shrub are a pleasant contrast to their deep green foliage.

-The blooms on the Annabelle Hydrangea are so large, in fact, that the branches can sag after rain from the weight of its flowers.
+The blooms on the Annabelle Hydrangea are so large that the branches can sag after rain from the weight of its flowers.
 As a result, these flowering shrubs are often used as hedges where they can support each other as they grow and provide privacy in a beautiful and unexpected way.

 |Mature Height:||4-5 feet|